ellenjoos/ellenjoos.github.io/index.md

 ## Contact
 E-mail: ellen.joos@inserm.fr

+## Positions

+since 2021 Post-Doc at INSERM U1114 "Cognitive Neuropsychology and Pathophysiology of Schizophrenia", working in the European _Virtual Times_ project: Investigation of time perception using various methods such as Virtual Reality, EEG, fMRI, and TMS in healthy controls and in patients with Schizophrenia.

 ## Education

-2021 PhD in Neuroscience at the University of Strasbourg and the Albert-Ludwigs-University Freiburg.
-Title: "Neural processing of sensory ambiguity", funded by Neurex (IdEx Strasbourg, France) and the Deutsch-Französischen Hochschule (DFH)
+2021 PhD in Neuroscience (_summa cum laude_) at the University of Strasbourg and the Albert-Ludwigs-University Freiburg.
+Title: "EEG correlates of normal and altered processing strategies to solve the perceptual inference problem", funded by Neurex (IdEx Strasbourg, France), the Deutsch-Französischen Hochschule (DFH), and the Institute for Frontier Areas of Psychology and Mental Health (IGPP)

 2016 Master of Science: Biology at the Albert-Ludwigs-University Freiburg.
 Mastherthesis: "EEG correlates of Memory Effects during Perceptual Disambiguation"